 "I would highly recommend the Birmingham Undergraduate Internship Programme to others in the future."
 Rebekah Myatt, BUIP intern 2013

 The internships take place over the summer vacation and can last from 4-10 weeks; some examples of this past year's are below.
 All internships are fully paid above minimum wage and are based at the university (perfect if you have accommodation nearby over the summer).
 A variety of internships are offered and successful interns have come from a variety of degree backgrounds.
-The internships are available to first, second and penultimate year undergraduates and will open for applications in early 2014.
+The internships are available to first, second and penultimate year undergraduates.

 "My internship with the University was instrumental in helping me to secure opportunities since graduating.
 It enabled me to participate in projects that developed a wide range of relevant skills, and sparked a greater enthusiasm for and understanding of university collections, which I was able to build on in my final year.
 In addition, it was a great opportunity to network and make professional connections which I am still benefiting from today."
 Chloe Lund, BUIP intern 2013